+Alastair is Chair of the AustralAsia Railway Corporation, Chair of the Racing Commission (NT), and Chief Executive Officer of the Darwin Waterfront Corporation.
+He is also the Northern Territory Government representative on the Joint Management Board for Kakadu National Park.
+Alastair also provides specialist consulting services.

-Alastair was appointed Chief Executive Officer of the Department of Tourism and Culture in September 2016.
-Prior to that, Alastair was Chief Executive Officer of the Department of Land Resource Management from March 2015, and he acted as Chief Executive Officer of the Department of Business during 2014.
-Alastair was born and educated in Darwin and has more than 35 years of public sector experience in the Northern Territory, most of it at the Northern Territory Department of the Attorney-General and Justice and its predecessors.
-Alastair has been involved in commercial negotiations for major projects in the Northern Territory, such as the AustralAsia Railway, North East Gas Interconnector (NEGI) project, Darwin City Waterfront and the Marine Supply Base.
-He has qualifications in Law and Accounting and a Masters in Public Administration.
+Alastair was born and educated in Darwin and has more than 35 years of public sector experience in the Northern Territory, most of it at the Northern Territory Department of the Attorney General and Justice and its predecessors.
+In the period 2013 to 2017, Alastair held a number of Chief Executive Officer roles for Northern Territory Government agencies.

+Alastair has been involved in commercial negotiations for many major projects in the Northern Territory, including the AustralAsia Railway.
+He has qualifications in Law and Accounting from the Charles Darwin University, and a Masters in Public Administration from ANZSOG.
+In 2007, he was awarded Australian Government Lawyer of the Year by the Australian Corporate Lawyers Association.